Blue Line (Montreal Metro): Rolling stock

-Since 1986, Blue Line trains are made up of MR-73 cars.
-Each train consists of two segments of three cars, shorter than the Green, Orange, and Yellow Line trains, which all comprise three segments of three cars, for a total of nine cars.
+Since the line's opening, Blue Line trains have been made up of MR-73 cars.
+Each train consists of two segments of three cars, totalling six cars, shorter than the Green, Orange, and Yellow Line trains, which all comprise three segments of three cars, for a total of nine cars.
 Some nine-car MR-73 trains were transferred from the Orange to the Blue Line, but these had to be shortened to six-car configurations.

+The preceding MR-63 train type spent its final day in revenue service on the Blue Line but otherwise rarely appeared on it.